 5.3 ERM TG28

 Document ERM(11)0228 [i-4] contains preliminary considerations from ERM TG28 and proposes a new ETSI standard based on the limits of ERC Rec 74-01 [i-5] and ERC REC 70-03 [i-6] for devices irrespective of whether they are “communicating” or “charging”.

+[R&TTECA Document]

 6 Regulatory Framework

 Generally wireless charger and power transfer systems have been assumed to fall into the ISM category.
-As such they fall outside the scope of regulatory measures that address radiocommunications services.]
+As such they fall outside the scope of regulatory measures that address radiocommunications services.
+[Any activity in other regions?]

 6.1 Radio Spectrum Regulation Framework